 3. Your gut doesn’t work right any more.

-Complexity screws with the ability to manage viscerally.
-Don’t leave your gut behind, but put more of your brain in the mix to process all the new data you need to master in complexity.
+Complexity screws with your ability to manage viscerally.
+You don’t need to leave your gut behind, but you do need to put more of your brain in the mix to process all the new data you need to master in complexity.

 How to Stop It